cybersader/awesome-cybersader/📁 03 - Curations, Stacks/Awesome Anime/Awesome Anime.md

 	- The Elusive Samurai
 		- Has a good rating and hopefully wholesome
 	- The Trillion Game - actually related to IT and hacking
+	- Solo Leveling - ehhh...has some vengeance type vibes - with great power comes great responsibility

 # Top Anime